lindsayrr8/lindsayrr8.github.io/_posts/2025-05-03-my-new-blog-post.md

 Amazon had the answer to that.
 Any e-books offered on Kindle Unlimited were **not allowed to be offered on any other platform** or by any other service.
 So if you want an e-book that's on Kindle Unlimited, that's the only place you're going to get it without purchasing it outright.

+### An Author's Dilemma

+Naturally, as this approach has pros and cons for potential readers, it also has its pros and cons for authors.

+On one hand, publishing e-books is easier than ever, opening doors for new authors to self-publish and get their work in front of more readers.

+On the other hand, publishing an e-book on Kindle Unlimited brings about two things; One, if a potential reader does *not* have Kindle Unlimited, they might be less likely to purchase an e-book they could otherwise get for "free" using the subscription.
+And if they don't have access to the e-book, they might also not purchase the paper book, thus excluding certain readers.

+Two, if your e-book is published on Kindle Unlimited, you also cannot publish or distribute the e-book on other platforms like Kobo (or other e-readers), local libraries, or through promotional giveaways, further limiting your pool of potential readers.

+So what is the best course of action?

 ### Analysis Objective